panther-labs/panther/docs/gitbook/analysis/panther-analysis-tool.md

 When this rule is uploaded, each of the fields you would normally populate in the UI will be auto-filled.

-### Rule Spec Fields
+### Rule Specification Reference

-For a complete list of rule specification fields, see the table below.
+A complete list of rule specification fields:

 | Field Name                  | Required | Description                                                                                           | Expected Value                                                        |
 | :-------------------------- | :------- | :---------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------- |